 Eligible activities are generally found in Section 105 of the HUD Act of 1974, as amended, and at 24 CFR Part 570.482, as amended.
 CDBG funds can be used for a wide range of activities of which ADOH plans to utilize no less than 70 percent of the CDBG funds for activities that directly benefit persons of low- and moderate-income and no more than 30 percent toward addressing community blight or other urgent need activities.
-Those Activities listed in Appendix K (Table K-4) of the FY2010-2014 Consolidated Plan that have received a priority ranking of high or medium are eligible for funding under this Action Plan.
+Those Activities listed in Appendix B of this document that have received a priority ranking of high or medium are eligible for funding under this Action Plan.
 Those activities generally fall under the following main funding categories:

-- Housing (both owner-occupied and rental rehabilitation); - Public improvements (such as water, wastewater, or street improvements); - Public facilities (such as, homeless/domestic violence facilities or senior centers); - Public services (such as public safety or health care services); and - Planning studies.
+- Public Facilities and Improvements (such as water, wastewater, or street improvements); - Fire and Police Protection Facilities; - Community/Supportive Housing Facilities (such as homeless/domestic violence facilities or senior centers); - Public services (such as public safety or health care services); - Housing (both owner occupied and rental rehabilitation) - Economic Development (tied to Job Creation or job retention) and - Planning and Capacity Building (such as comprehensive and community development plans or housing studies.)